-When e-commerce behemoth Amazon launched its seller-fulfilled Amazon Prime program in June 2015, it assured businesses that they would earn huge savings by qualifying their products for Prime’s discounted shipping rates without having to store their goods in Amazon’s warehouses.
-This is great news for e-commerce companies currently outsourcing fulfillment with a fulfillment company other than Amazon, but this opportunity could pose new potential threats to the e-retailers or their fulfillment providers.
+When eCommerce behemoth Amazon launched its Seller Fulfilled Amazon Prime program in June 2015, it assured businesses that they would earn huge savings by qualifying their products for Prime’s discounted shipping rates without having to store their goods in Amazon’s FBA warehouses.
+That promise was great news for eCommerce companies outsourcing fulfillment with a 3PL outside of Amazon.
+Still, the opportunity posed new potential threats to the e-retailers and their fulfillment providers.

-What was not stated in the advertising blitzes, though, is that return rates among Amazon Prime members are much higher than normal and there are problems with Amazon’s claims about their shipping.
+What was not stated in the advertising blitzes, though, is that return rates among Amazon Prime members are much higher than average, and there are problems with Amazon’s claims about their shipping.

 No Guarantees with Amazon Seller Prime